matomo-org/developer-documentation/docs/4.x/apis.md

 Sometimes, deprecated APIs may still be in the code base for many new major releases.
 In that case, we review before each major release if a deprecated method can be safely removed or not.
 If in doubt, we rather keep it for another major release.

+In most case, we should be able to remove the `@api` tag starting from the next major release so it no longer appears in the developer documentation.

 ## Developer changelog

 When we are adding a new API or when we are breaking or deprecating an existing API, then we change our [Developer Changelog](https://github.com/matomo-org/matomo/blob/4.x-dev/CHANGELOG.md).
 We also mention library updates and on occasion internal changes that may be interesting for developers.